Virginia HOA Laws

 For complaints concerning HOA fees, a homeowner can file a complaint with the Attorney General’s Office, the Federal Trade Commission, or the Consumer Financial Protection Bureau.
 Under the Fair Debt Collection Practices Act, homeowners may also file in state or federal court within one year of the violation date.

-In Virginia, if you purchase a home in a neighborhood with a preexisting HOA, you are required to join and abide by the HOA rules.
-At closing, your realtor should present you with documents explaining the HOA and its rules.
+In Virginia, if a person purchases a home in a neighborhood with a preexisting HOA, they are required to join and abide by the HOA rules.
+At closing, the homeowner’s realtor should present them with documents explaining the HOA and its rules.

-If you bought a house in a neighborhood with an HOA you cannot simply leave or opt-out of the HOA.
-To leave an HOA you can sell your house or you try to petition the HOA to have your home removed, but there is no guaranteed right that the petition will be granted.
+If a person bought a house in a neighborhood with an HOA, they cannot simply leave or opt-out of the HOA.
+To leave an HOA, the homeowner can sell their house or try to petition the HOA to have their home removed from the association, but there is no guaranteed right that the petition will be granted.

 How to Dissolve an HOA in Virginia